Bodies of 2 Mexico kidnapping victims expected to be returned to the US for further autopsies, source says

 CNN has reached out to investigators in the US and Mexico, as well as the fact-checking agency.

 Mexican authorities are still investigating the kidnapping.
-One person, identified as 24-year-old Jose "N," was detained when the Americans were found Tuesday, according to Tamaulipas Gov. Américo Villarreal, though officials would not confirm whether he is connected to a criminal organization.
+One person, identified as 24-year-old Jose "N," was detained when the Americans were found Tuesday, according to Villarreal, though officials would not confirm whether he is connected to a criminal organization.

+Meanwhile, hundreds of soldiers were sent Wednesday to Matamoros, the Mexican defense ministry said in a news release.

+The 200 members of the Mexican army and 100 members of the national guard, a new force with domestic law enforcement duties, were dispatched to "strengthen security in the border strip of the state of Tamaulipas, with the objective of ensuring and safeguarding the well-being of citizens," the ministry said.

 Timeline of the kidnapping